Structural Interventions in Networks: The most wanted criminal(s) in delinquent networks

-\item Equation \eqref{eq: Lemma 1 extension 3} captures the aggregate walks from $i$ to $j$ without passing any of them during the path.
-In particular, let $S=\left\{ i,j\right\} $, then we have
+\item Equation \eqref{eq: Lemma 1 extension 3} captures the aggregate walks from $i$ to $j$ without passing any of them along the path.
+In particular, let $S=\left\{ i,j\right\} $; then we have

-} \end{equation} Equation \eqref{eq:proposition2018} is consistent with Proposition 2 in \cite {Bramoulle2018} on targeting centralities, which characterizes the expected number of times $i$'s request reaches $j$ if both nodes $i$ and $j$ are excluded from favor re-transmission.\footnote{ The economic issue explored in \cite{Bramoulle2018} and the notation they use are slightly different from ours.
-Here we have adapted their results using our notation.} In fact, Proposition \ref{prop-3} generalizes \cite {Bramoulle2018}'s targeting centrality in two dimensions.
-Specifically, equation \eqref{eq: Lemma 1 extension 3} captures the expected times that $i$ 's request reaches $j$ when a group of individuals, rather than only $i$ and $j$ in \cite{Bramoulle2018}, are excluded from re-transmission.
-Meanwhile, equation \eqref{eq: Lemma 1 extension 1} and \eqref{eq:Lemma 1 extension 2} capture the cases that either request originator $i$ or receiver $j$ or both are allowed to retransmit the request when a group of individuals cannot.
-Finally, it is worth noting that, equation \eqref{eq:Lemma 1 extension 4} demonstrates a symmetric decomposition of the walks between two disjoint set of nodes in the network.
-This symmetric property is a group generalization of \cite{Bramoulle2018}'s observation (cf. footnote 7 in \cite{Bramoulle2018} ).\footnote{\cite{Bramoulle2018} state that (in our notation): \begin{quote}``for any $i$, $j$, $m_{ii}\left( \mathbf{G}\right) w_{jj}\left( \mathbf{G} ,\left\{ i\right\} \right) =$ $m_{jj}\left( \mathbf{G}\right) w_{ii}\left( \mathbf{G},\left\{ j\right\} \right) $.
-To our knowledge, this provides a noval result in matrix analysis.''\end{quote} The symmetric property is consistent with \eqref{eq:Lemma 1 extension 4} after canceling out the common term $m_{ij}\left( \mathbf{G}\right) $ on both sides.} \end{enumerate}
+} \end{equation} Equation \eqref{eq:proposition2018} is consistent with Proposition 2 in \cite {Bramoulle2018} on targeting centralities, which characterizes the expected number of times $i$'s request reaches $j$ if both nodes $i$ and $j$ are excluded from favor retransmission.\footnote{ The economic issue explored by \cite{Bramoulle2018} and the notation they use differ slightly from ours.
+Here we have adapted their results using our notation.} In fact, Proposition \ref{prop-3} generalizes \citeauthor {Bramoulle2018}'s targeting centrality in two dimensions.
+Specifically, equation \eqref{eq: Lemma 1 extension 3} captures the expected times $i$ 's request reaches $j$ when a group of individuals, rather than only $i$ and $j$ in \cite{Bramoulle2018}, are excluded from retransmission.
+Meanwhile, equations \eqref{eq: Lemma 1 extension 1} and \eqref{eq:Lemma 1 extension 2} capture the cases in which either request originator $i$ or receiver $j$, or both, are allowed to retransmit the request when a group of individuals cannot.
+Finally, it is worth noting that equation \eqref{eq:Lemma 1 extension 4} demonstrates a symmetric decomposition of the walks between two disjoint sets of nodes in the network.
+This symmetric property is a group generalization of \citeauthor{Bramoulle2018}'s observation (cf. footnote 7 in \cite{Bramoulle2018} ).\footnote{\cite{Bramoulle2018} state that (in our notation): \begin{quote}``For any $i$, $j$, $m_{ii}\left( \mathbf{G}\right) w_{jj}\left( \mathbf{G} ,\left\{ i\right\} \right) =$ $m_{jj}\left( \mathbf{G}\right) w_{ii}\left( \mathbf{G},\left\{ j\right\} \right) $.
+To our knowledge, this provides a noval result in matrix analysis.''\end{quote} The symmetric property is consistent with \eqref{eq:Lemma 1 extension 4} after canceling the common term $m_{ij}\left( \mathbf{G}\right) $ on both sides.} \end{enumerate}